jkoppel/QuixBugs/README.md

 ## Java code

 The Java programs are already compiled (see `*.class` files in `java_programs`).
-Note the all java programs are in the same package called `java_programs`.
-The utility class `JavaDeserialization.java` requires you to download the external library Gson (see version in `build.gradle`.
+Note the all source directory is `.`.
+The utility class `JavaDeserialization.java` requires you to download the external library Gson (see version in `build.gradle`).
 To recompile the Java files:

     gradle build